carrot2/carrot2/carrot2/etc/conf-tomcat/readme.carrot2.txt

 URIEncoding="utf-8"

+3.

+For Google API input component, you need to define 'googleapi.keypool' system property pointing at a folder where GoogleAPI keys can be found.
+Each key file in that folder should have a ".key" extension and consist of a single GoogleAPI key (one per file).

+You can pass a JVM system property to Tomcat by defining CATALINA_OPTS:

+CATALINA_OPTS=-Dgoogleapi.keypool=[absolute-path]

+4.

-3. To access the "admin" link in Carrot2 controller, add a user with role "carrot-admin" to your tomcat users (/conf/tomcat-users.xml in Tomcat 5.x).
+To access the "admin" link in Carrot2 controller, add a user with role "carrot-admin" to your tomcat users (/conf/tomcat-users.xml in Tomcat 5.x).
 For example:

 <role rolename="carrot-admin"/>